sebbbi/perftest/README.md

 A simple GPU shader memory operation performance test tool.
 Current implementation is DirectX 11.0 based.

+The purpose of this application is not to benchmark different brand GPUs against each other.
+Its purpose is to help rendering programmers to choose right types of resources when optimizing their compute shader performance.

+This application is designed to measure peak data load performance from L1 caches.
+I tried to avoid known hardware bottlenecks. **If you notice something wrong or suspicious in the shader workload, please inform me immediately and I will fix it.** If my shaders are affected by some hardware bottlenecks, I am glad to hear about it and write more test cases to show the best performance.
+The goal is that developers gain better understanding of various GPU hardware on the market and gain insight to optimize code for them.

 ## Features

 Designed to measure performance of various types of buffer and image loads.
-This application is not a GPU memory bandwidth benchmark tool.
+This application is not a GPU memory bandwidth measurement tool.
 All tests operate inside GPUs L1 caches (no larger than 16 KB working sets).

 - Coalesced loads (100% L1 cache hit)
 - Random loads (100% L1 cache hit)